friedbunny/mbgl-demo-ios/README.md

 ## Need help?

 If you haven’t already, read the [official project overview from Mapbox](https://www.mapbox.com/mapbox-gl-ios/) and have a look at the [API reference](https://www.mapbox.com/mapbox-gl-ios/api/).

+Using this demo project allows you to skip a few steps, but the [First steps with Mapbox GL for iOS Guide](https://www.mapbox.com/guides/first-steps-gl-ios/) is an excellent tutorial that will help you add markers and customize the map style.

 The [Mapbox tag on Stack Overflow](http://stackoverflow.com/questions/tagged/mapbox) is a great place to ask questions (that are often answered by Mapboxers).
 If you’re really stumped, Mapbox also offers [official support via email](https://www.mapbox.com/help/).

 ## Found a bug?